LiMinggang/madedit-mod/README.txt

 2. Search in selection in column mode is not exact the selection highlighted.
 3. HighlightWord would not work if the caret is at the end of the line
 4. Scroll function on Right click menu of scroll bars only works with Windows
-5. '|', '*', and '?' are allowed in file names under Linux/Unix but are used as delimiter for file name and line number
+5. '*' are allowed in file names under Linux/Unix but are used as delimiter for file name and line number

 Feature/issues to be released
 -----------------------------